ibehnoosh/CardioFollowUp/README.md

 This system help doctors to save patient info and check their health condition.
 Ofcource, This project that is published here just a sample and the comertial version is private!

-## Features:
+## Features that Complete Until now:

 - User team (support, doctors)
-- Manage patients information
 - User Jetstream as Authentication system
+- Manage Province Info
+- Mange Hospital Info
 - ...
-- ...
+-